ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

         image: ghcr.io/smarter-project/smart-camera-hybrid-application/hybrid_app_imx8mp:latest
         imagePullPolicy: IfNotPresent
 ```
-There are two ways to check that the firmware is running.
+There are two ways to check that the firmware is running:
-1. Run and observe the output.
+1. Run and observe the output (a pod with the name `example3` should be running).
 ```bash
 kubectl get pods -A
 ```